Definition:

 photo.png otherfile.txt

-Finally, open the file:
+4. Finally, you should open the file photo.png.

 xdg-open photo.png